 WebRTC stands for web real-time communications.
 WebRTC is a very exciting, powerful, and highly disruptive cutting-edge technology and streaming protocol.

-WebRTC is HTML5 compatible and you can use it to add real-time media communications directly between browser and devices.
+WebRTC is HTML5 compatible and you can use it to add real-time media communications directly between browsers and devices.
 And you can do that without the need for any prerequisite of plugins to be installed in the browser.
 Webrtc is progressively becoming supported by all major modern browser vendors including Safari, Google Chrome, Firefox, Opera, and others.

 Thanks to WebRTC video streaming technology, you can embed the real-time video directly into your browser-based solution to create an engaging and interactive streaming experience for your audience without worrying about the delay.
 WebRTC video streaming is just changing the way of engagement in the new normal.